ppxasjsm/workshop/events/ccp52018/server.md

 # Workshop Server (and how to download at home)

-The workshops are running on a set of cloud servers provided by the [Oracle Cloud Infrastructure](https://cloud.oracle.com/home) and the [Microsoft Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/).
+The workshops are running on a set of cloud servers provided by the [Oracle Cloud Infrastructure](https://cloud.oracle.com/home).

-These have been configured to provide enough resource for lots of people to log in at the same time (the Oracle server has 72 virtual cores and 256 GB RAM!).
+These have been configured to provide enough resource for lots of people to log in at the same time (the Oracle server has 48 virtual cores - Intel(R) Xeon(R) Platinum 8167M CPU @ 2.00GHz - and 314 GB RAM!).
 There are no usernames or passwords.
 To log in, please click the below link (will open in new tab):

-<a href="http://130.61.69.221/hub/tmplogin" target="_blank">Log in to the Oracle server</a>
+<a href="https://notebook.biosimspace.org/hub/tmplogin" target="_blank">Log in to the Oracle server</a>

 Please only click this once, as it will log you into a new session.
 This may take between 30-60 seconds, so please be patient. *DO NOT CLICK MULTIPLE TIMES*, else you will launch too many sessions and may block anyone else from connecting.